justindepierro/boxcall/src/components/ui/Button/README.md

 # Button Component

 Professional button component with multiple variants, sizes, and states for the BoxCall football management platform.
+Part of BoxCall's enterprise-grade design system with jade green and navy blue color palette.

+## Design System Integration

+- **Primary Color**: Jade Green (#00A86B) for primary actions
+- **Secondary Color**: Navy Blue (#1E3A8A) for secondary actions
+- **Typography**: Inter font family with precise sizing
+- **Motion**: Square motion language with confident animations
+- **Football Context**: Designed for coaching and team management interfaces

 ## Features